mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 The core principle of the Composer trainer is to make it easy to inject custom logic to run at various points in the training loop.
-To do this, we have events that run before and after each of the lines above, e.g.:
+To do this, we have events that run before and after each of the lines above, e.g.

 .. code:: python